 Protection From the UnexpectedWhen you use your Discover Card we will cover your eligible purchases up to $500 if they are damaged or stolen within 90 days of purchase.

-Available to all CardmembersThis exclusive benefit is complimentary to you as a valued Cardmember.
+Available to all CardmembersThis exclusive benefit is available to you as a valued Cardmember.
 We've got you covered when you use your

 Easy Claims ProcessCall 1-800-347-0213 to ask questions or file a claim.

 - See Purchase Protection Terms & Conditions for full details

 The terms and conditions of this benefit are subject to change at any time.
 Please visit Discover.com/cardbenefits to ensure you have the most up-to-date information.

 Purchase Protection Terms and Conditions

 Discover cardmembers will receive up to $500 in reimbursement for a recently purchased item that is damaged or stolen.
 You are automatically eligible if the entire purchase is made with your Discover card (or accrued Cashback Bonus or Miles).
 Please note, items lost with no evidence of a wrongful act are not covered.
 Please see below for a complete list of exclusions.
 Purchase Protection is a Buyer Protection insurance policy underwritten by Federal Insurance Company Policy # 9906-52-21 and # 9907-19-61 (the "Policy").
 Keep this coverage description for your records.